dnokafor/yourfinanceworks/docs/ENCRYPTION_POLICY.md

 ## Overview

-This document outlines the encryption policy for the Invoice Management System, detailing which data fields are encrypted and why certain fields remain unencrypted for operational requirements.
+This document outlines the encryption policy for the {APP_NAME}, detailing which data fields are encrypted and why certain fields remain unencrypted for operational requirements.

 ## Encryption Architecture